GDevelop: History

-GD5 included a complete rework of the IDE to begin using web technologies, like Pixi.JS and React.
-Support around GD4 was shifted over to GD5 to bring focus on enhancing the future of the engine.
+GDevelop 5 included a complete rework of the IDE to begin using web technologies, like PixiJS and React.
+Support around GDevelop 4 was shifted over to GDevelop 5 to bring focus on enhancing the future of the engine.

-Since GD5's launch, additional features and functionality have continually been added, such as BBText support, Dialogue Support via Yarnspinner, and layer-based shaders via PixiJS Shaders.
+Since GDevelop's launch, additional features and functionality have continually been added, such as BBText support, Dialogue Support via Yarnspinner, layer-based shaders via PixiJS Shaders, and native mobile apps to develop games on Android and iOS devices.
 Development and enhancement of the platform continues from 4ian and a group of repeat contributors.

+3D support was added to GDevelop 5 on May 18, 2023, along with other changes.